Remember when your mom or dad made you eat this …. thing …. this … this, purple vegetable called a beet?!

 For two years, I’ve scoured the internet seeking sources that can back up the health and benefit claims of fruits, vegetables, and supplements (sometimes called “boost”).

-In the chart below are the health claims I and others have discovered about Apples.
+In the chart below are the health claims I and others have discovered about beet.
 Where you see a footnote, you’ll find a link to the source.
 If there is not a footnote, then that means that the specific health claim is made, but neither I or anyone I know has been able to locate sources of research or anecdote to backup the claim.

 So, if you are aware of a direct source of research or anecdotes to back up the claims, please post them in the comments.
 I’ll check them out and if they meet our standards, I’ll make sure that they’re included in the next edition of the blog and give you a shout-out!

 So, if you’re looking to get with the beet: ask for a Purple Punch or an Extreme Fit when you visit The Juice Shack Today!